by Texas Homesteader ~

 But regarding the plastic utensils & napkin – what if I used a cloth napkin from home home and made a fold at the bottom & sewed a couple of slots into it to tuck a fork and spoon into?
 I could roll the flatware into the napkin, and tie it securely.
 If needed I could tuck it into RancherMan’s shirt pocket on the way to the dining room until we were ready to unroll & use it.

 At least that would eliminate the plastic cutlery I hate so much as well as the paper napkins since the cloth napkin ‘carrying case’ would also serve as my napkin for breakfast.
 I don’t think that would look too weird in a crowded breakfast area, do you?
-Although they sell portable cutlery like *this and *this on Amazon, I’d rather use what I have at home & make it myself.
-Hummmm… Any suggestions for me?
+Although they sell portable cutlery like * this on Amazon for cheap, I’d rather use what I have at home & make it myself.

 Other Travel Posts